ericoporto/ags-manual-wiki/Settingupthegame.md

     inventory cursor is always a cross-hair), disable this option and it won't be changed.

+**Rooms**

+-   **Default mask resolution** - sets default value for MaskResolution property which will be applied for each new room in your game.
+Mask resolution defines the factor between room masks' sizes and room background size.
+Common is 1:1, but you can choose other options for less precise masks, which may reduce data size and slightly improve perfomance in high-resolution games.

 **Saved Games**

 -   **Enhanced save games** - makes your game's saves compatible with